Van Kampen-Flores theorem for cell complexes: Introduction

 \begin{definition}[see \cite{HKTT}] Let $X$ be a regular CW complex.
 We say that $X$ is \emph{$k$-complementary $n$-acyclic over $A$} if $X(\sigma_1,\ldots,\sigma_i)$ is non-empty and $(n-\dim\sigma_1-\cdots-\dim\sigma_i)$-acyclic over $A$ for any pairwise disjoint faces $\sigma_1,\ldots,\sigma_i$ of $X$ with $\dim\sigma_1+\cdots+\dim\sigma_i\le n+1$ where $i=0,1,\ldots,k$. \end{definition}

 We give examples of $k$-complementary $n$-acyclic complexes.

 \begin{example} An $n$-simplex is an $(r-1)$-complementary $(n-r)$-acyclic complex over any abelian group. \end{example}

-\begin{example} Every simplicial $n$-sphere is 1-complementary $(n-1)$-acyclic over any abelian group.
-See \cite[Corollary 2.3]{HKTT}.
-An example of a non-polyhedral sphere is also available in \cite{HKTT}.
-More generally, every triangulation of a mod $p$ homology $n$-sphere is 1-complementary $(n-1)$-acyclic over $\Z/p$. \end{example}

-\begin{example} We say that a regular CW complex $X$ is {\it $r$-saturated} if $(X-X(\sigma_1))\cap\cdots\cap(X-X(\sigma_k))$ is contractible or empty for any faces $\sigma_1,\ldots,\sigma_k$ of $X$ with $k\le r$.
-In \cite[Corollary 2.5]{HKTT}, it is proved that every $r$-saturated simplicial $d$-sphere is $r$-complementary $(d-r)$-acyclic over any abelian group by using the Alexander duality.
-Since the mod $p$ Alexander duality holds for a triangulation of a mod $p$ homology sphere, we can see that every $r$-saturated triangulation of a mod $p$ homology $d$-sphere is $r$-complementary $(d-r)$-acyclic over $\Z/p$. \end{example}
+\begin{example} It is proved in \cite[Proposition 2.3]{HKTT} that every simplicial $d$-sphere is $k$-complementary $(d-k)$-acyclic over any abelian group for any $k=1,2,\ldots,d+1$.
+Recall that a mod $p$ homology $d$-sphere is a closed manifold having the same homology as a $d$-sphere.
+We can easily see that the proof of \cite[Proposition 2.3]{HKTT} works verbatim for simplicial mod $p$ homology spheres because the Alexander duality holds for a mod $p$ homology sphere, where we work with mod $p$ (co)homology.
+Then we get that every simplicial mod $p$ homology $d$-sphere is $k$-complementary $(d-k)$-acyclic over $\Z/p$ for any $k=1,2,\ldots,d+1$. \end{example}

 As mentioned above, the topological Tverberg theorem is generalized in \cite{HKTT} to a continuous map from a regular CW complex which is $(r-1)$-complementary $((r-1)d-1)$-acyclic over $\Z$ into $\R^d$, where $r$ is a prime power.
 In this paper, we will prove the following generalization of the van Kampen-Flores theorem.
+We say that a regular CW complex $X$ is \emph{almost $r$-embeddable} into a space $Y$ if there is a continuous map $f\colon X\to Y$ such that for all pairwise disjoint faces $\sigma_1,\ldots,\sigma_r$ of $K$, we have $f(\sigma_1)\cap\cdots\cap f(\sigma_r)=\emptyset$.
+In particular, if a regular CW complex is not almost 2-embeddable into $Y$, then it is not embeddable into $Y$.
+Note that Volovikov's result \cite{V} mentioned above can be restated such that $\Delta^{r(n+2)-2}_n$ is not almost $r$-embeddable into $\R^d$ whenever $(r-1)d\le rn$ and $r$ is a prime power.
+Now we state the main theorem.